 In eq.
-1, N is the total number of variants in an individual's genome, $p(s_i) = n_i/n_T$ is the genotype frequency, in which n_i is the number of individuals with variant $s_i = \{v_i, g_i\}$ and n_T is the total number of individuals in the panel.
-Note that we denote h(S) as "naive" information, because it is an estimate of the real information in a situation, which the population that the individual belongs to is not known and the number of inidivuals are finite.
-Eq.1 holds only if variants are independent of each other, which is not the case due to the correlation between variants in linkage disequilibrium (LD).
-In theory, the population that the individual belongs to can easily be predicted by using a few variants.
-However, from an adversary's perspective, this will add one more layer of calculation, i.e computational and time cost to identification attack.
-Eq.1 also an estimate to the information when we consider all the individuals in the world (i.e $\lim{n_t \to \infty} h(S)$).
+1, N is the total number of variants in an individual's genome, $p(s_i) = n_i/n_T$ is the genotype frequency, in which $n_i$ is the number of individuals with variant $s_i = \{v_i, g_i\}$ and $n_T$ is the total number of individuals in the panel.
+Note that we denote h(S) as "naive" information because it is an estimate of the real information in a situation, in which the population to which the individual belongs is unknown and the number of inidivuals are finite.
+Eq.1 holds true only if variants are independent of each other, which is not the case due to the correlation between variants in linkage disequilibrium (LD).
+In theory, the population to which the individual belongs to can easily be predicted by using a few variants.
+However, from an adversary's perspective, this will add one more layer of calculation (i.e., computational and time costs) to the identification attack.
+Eq.1 is also an estimate of the information when we consider all the individuals in the world (i.e., $\lim{n_i \to \infty} h(S)$ ).

-To be able to understand whether naive information is a good estimate, we first calculate the information with the consideration of LD scores taken from the European population of HapMap project [29].
+To understand whether naive information is a good estimate, we first calculated the information with the consideration of LD scores taken from the European population of the HapMap project [29].
 LD scores are pairwise correlations between variants, which we consider as the prior information on the existence of a variant given other variants in the same LD block exist in a genome.
-Then the information with LD consideration is calculated as
+Then, the information with LD consideration is calculated as